-Figure 10 illustrates the latter option where the launcher responds to the application's session request by issuing a session request to its parent, the init component.
-Note that by requesting a session in the name of its child, the launcher is able to modify the session arguments according to its policy.
+that by requesting a session in the name of its child, the launcher is able to modify the session arguments according to its policy.
 In the example, the launcher imposes the use of a different label to the session.
 When init receives the session request from the launcher, it is up to init to take a policy decision with the same principle options.
 In fact, each component that sits in between the client and the server along the branches of the ownership tree can impose its policy onto sessions.
 The routing of the session request and the final session arguments as received by the server are the result of the successive application of all policies along the route.

+In the example, init decides to override the "input" argument.
 Because the GUI announced its "GUI" service beforehand, init is in possession of the root capability, which enables it to create and destroy GUI sessions.
 It decides to respond to the launcher's session request by triggering the GUI-session creation at the GUI component's root interface.
 The GUI component responds to this request with the creation of a new GUI session and attaches the received session arguments to the new session.
 The accumulated session policy is thereby tied to the session's RPC object.
 The RPC object is accompanied with its corresponding session capability, which is delegated along the entire call chain up to the originator of the session request (Section 3.1.2).
 Once the application's session request returns, the application can interact directly with the GUI session using the session capability.